rails/rails/guides/source/active_model_basics.md

 person.as_json # => {"name"=>"Bob"}
 ```

-From a JSON string you define the attributes of the model.
+You can also define the attributes for a model from a JSON string.
-You need to have the `attributes=` method defined on your class:
+However, you need to define the `attributes=` method on your class:

 ```ruby
 class Person